scalar-labs/kelpie-test/scalardb-test/README.md

-# Benchmark/Verification Test for Scalar DB
+# Benchmark and verification Test for Scalar DB

 ## Usage
 1. Set up an environment